The College Years

 The vast expansion of welfare in New York City that came of the NWRO’s Cloward-Piven tactics sent the city into bankruptcy in 1975.
 Cloward and Piven by name as being responsible for “an effort at economic sabotage.” with changing the cultural attitude toward welfare from that of a temporary expedient to a lifetime entitlement, an attitude which in-and-of-itself has caused perhaps the greatest damage of all.

 Cloward and Piven looked at this strategy as a gold mine of opportunity.
-Within the newly organized groups, each offensive would find an ample pool of foot soldier recruits willing to advance its radical agenda at little or no pay, and expand its base of reliable voters, legal or otherwise.
+Within the newly organized groups, each offensive would find an ample pool of foot soldier recruits willing to advance its radical agenda , and expand its base of reliable voters, legal or otherwise.
 The radicals’ threatening tactics also would accrue an intimidating reputation, providing and other concessions from the target organizations.
 In the meantime, successful offensives would create an ever increasing drag on society.
 As they gleefully observed:

 Moreover, this kind of mass influence is cumulative because benefits are continuous.
 Once eligibility for basic food and rent grants is established, the drain on local resources persists indefinitely.